zimolzak/active-learning/Readme.md

 Several drawbacks exist.
 The process is time-consuming and hard to scale.
 The adjudicated concept goes out-of-date as new record types are added.
-Finally, it is hard for the end-user to understand, validate, or adapt adjudicated concept
+Finally, it is hard for the end-user to understand, validate, or adapt adjudicated concept.

 In active learning, the system tries to choose the next example to present to the user and request a label for so as to minimize the number of labels the user will need to provide to train a high quality machine learning algorithm.
 Active learning has been used in a number of fields in medicine, such as selecting mapping points in an electrophysiology study [Feng], screening citations to include in systematic reviews [Kontonatsios], clinical text processing [Kholghi] [Figueroa] [Nguyen], and phenotyping based on text and billing codes [Chen].